 - 2 large eggs (see notes)

-- 2 tablespoons melted coconut oil (I sometimes use avocado oil; melted butter or a fruity olive oil are other good options)
+- 2 tablespoons (30g) melted coconut oil (melted butter or a fruity olive oil are other good options)

-- Preheat the oven to 350 degrees F, and grease two 3×5-inch loaf pans or one 9-5-inch loaf pan.
+Preheat the oven to 350℉, and grease two 3×5-inch loaf pans or one 9-5-inch loaf pan.
 (I like to line with parchment paper for easy removal.)

-- Transfer the batter to the prepared pan(s), and bake for 28-30 minutes for the 3×5-inch pans (in my oven, the 9×5-inch loaf pan requires 5 additional minutes) or until the center is just cooked through.
+Transfer the batter to the prepared pan(s), and bake for 28-30 minutes for the 3×5-inch pans, adding approximately 5 minutes for a 9×5-inch loaf pan.
 All ovens vary, so check a few minutes early and add extra time, if needed.
 The loaf will feel firm yet a little springy when pressed in the center.
 If it feels mushy when pressed, bake a little longer and then check again.
 Cool for 5 minutes in the pan before removing to a rack to cool completely.

-If using coconut oil, it helps to bring the eggs to room temperature so the coconut oil does not re-harden upon mixing with cold ingredients.
+- If using coconut oil, it helps to bring the eggs to room temperature so the coconut oil does not re-solidify upon mixing with cold ingredients.